Large Language Models are not Fair Evaluators: Calibrating the Positional Bias

-\paragraph{Multiple Evidence Calibration.} Previous works \cite{vicuna2023,PandaLM,safe-rlhf} utilize the evaluation template that draws the conclusion first and then makes an explanation.
-However, due to the nature of the auto-regressive model, the conclusions generated by the model are not supported by the post-generated explanation.
-To this end, as shown in Table \ref{tab:template_cot}, we take a multiple evidence calibration (MEC) strategy that requires the model to generate the explanation first and then give the score.
-In this way, the score can be calibrated with more supporting evidence.
-Rather than generating a single piece of evidence, MEC samples multiple evidence chains and calculates the average scores as the final score.
+Previous studies \cite{vicuna2023,PandaLM} utilize the evaluation template that draws the conclusion first and then makes an explanation, e.g., the template used in Table \ref{tab:template}.
+However, due to the nature of the auto-regressive model, the conclusions generated by the model are not supported by the explanation generated afterward.
+To this end, as shown in Table \ref{tab:template_cot}, we design an evidence calibration (EC) evaluation template $T_{EC}(Q, R1, R2)$ that requires the model to generate the explanation (evaluation evidence) first and then give the score.
+In this way, the score can be calibrated with the evaluation evidence.
+To further improve the reliability of the evaluation, rather than generating only a single EC score for each response, we perform a multiple evidence calibration (MEC, Figure \ref{fig:method}(a)) that samples $k$ EC scores $\{S_{r1}^1, \dots, S_{r1}^k\}$ and $\{S_{r2}^{'1}, \dots, S_{r2}^{'k}\}$ for responses $r1$ and $r2$, where $S_r$ and $S_{r}^{'}$ denotes scores of the response $r$ at the first and second positions, respectively.

-\paragraph{Balanced Position Calibration.} We also employ a balanced position calibration (BPC) strategy to alleviate the inherent positional bias in LLMs.
-BPC conducts two rounds of scoring for each sample by swapping the position of two answers.
-To determine the final score for a particular answer, we calculate the average score between its performance as the first response and as the second response.
-This averaging process helps to ensure a more balanced evaluation and reduce the impact of positional bias in the scoring process.